-Metal detector tools and accessories make your time in the field a lot easier, safer, and efficient.
-These hunting prerequisites will definitely make your hunt a lot more enjoyable.
+Metal detector accessories and tools make your time in the field a lot easier, safer, and more efficient.
+Add-ons will definitely make your hunt a lot more enjoyable.

-The most useful and preferred metal detector accessories and tools are:
+The most useful and preferred metal detecting accessories and tools are:

 - Digging tools